apache/spark/IMAGES.rst

 The production image is a multi-segment image.
 The first segment "airflow-build-image" contains all the build essentials and related dependencies that allow to install airflow locally.
-By default the image is build from a released version of Airflow from Github, but by providing some extra arguments you can also build it from local sources.
+By default the image is build from a released version of Airflow from GitHub, but by providing some extra arguments you can also build it from local sources.
 This is particularly useful in CI environment where we are using the image to run Kubernetes tests.
 See below for the list of arguments that should be provided to build production image from the local sources.